• Skip to primary navigation

 Animal Park at the Conservators CenterBurlington

-Our trained tour guides will take your students on a one-hour guided tour, introducing them to over 20 species and connecting their characteristics and adaptations to your grade level-specific science concepts.
+Trained tour guides will take your students on a one-hour guided tour, introducing them to over 20 species and connecting their characteristics and adaptations to your grade-level-specific science concepts.
 Suitable for any grade level, tours are designed to meet North Carolina Standard Course of Study science goals and objectives.
-We'd love to work with you to design an experience to complement your classroom content!
-Wild Field Trips are for pre-k through 12 grade and require advanced noticed scheduling.
+They will work with you to design an experience to complement your classroom content!
+Wild Field Trips are for pre-k through 12th grade and require advanced notice scheduling.

 Mount Mitchell State ParkBurnsville